-- Why its better to use our service than any other --

 Amber does everything, blades, shears, shipping, clipper repair, 5-N-1 refurbishing, ect.
 Worked here for years and learned the business from the ground up.

 Jeff has worked in his own grooming shops and knows how equipment is suppose to cut.
 He is a trainer and lecturer, and has produced "How-To" videos to help a groomer help themselves with equipment care.
 These same videos can be seen on other sharpening websites to help those customers as well.
 He also talks to all the groomers who call about the sharpening service, and calls those groomers who sent in questionable or damaged equipment with recommendations.
 He gives advice on "Old School" methods of grooming and equipment care on several grooming BBS's.
-He is a published author, and submits articles pertaining to equipment care to Groomer To Groomer Magazine, Petgroomer.com, and his blog on GroomWise.
-He still grooms a little when the workload permits it.
-Jeff operates a small "on-site" sharpening service for grooming shops along the Gulf Coast 2 days a month.
-He says its to keep the battery charged up in the mobile rig.
+He is a published author, and submits articles pertaining to equipment care to Groomer To Groomer Magazine, Grooming Business, Petgroomer.com, and his blog on GroomWise.
+He still grooms a little during holiday seasons.

 The Complete Sharpening Process at a Glance